 Over his career, Nelson won the Ansel Adams Conservation Award, UN Environment Programme’s Only One World Award, and the Presidential Medal of Freedom.
 Born in 1916, he passed away in 2005.
 But the Gaylord Nelson Institute for Environmental Studies at the University of Wisconsin memorializes him.

 #5 Famous Conservationists: Greta Thunberg

 Born Greta Tintin Eleonora Ernman Thunberg, the Swedish teenager has proven to the world that effective activism doesn’t have an age requirement.
 At 15, Thunberg started protesting outside Sweden’s government buildings with a sign that read “School Strike for Climate.”
-Her one-student protest sparked an international movement, which today goes by Fridays for Future.
+Finally, her one-student protest sparked an international movement, which today goes by Fridays for Future.

 In 2019, 16-year-old Greta sailed across the Atlantic Ocean with her father and two experienced skippers on the Malizia II, an eco-friendly 60-foot boat, to speak at the United Nations Climate Action Summit.
-She opted for the 15-day water journey instead of a 5-hour flying to reduce her carbon impact.
+She opted for the 15-day water journey instead of a 5-hour flight to reduce her carbon impact.